 a.
-A description of the product that includes the definition of a lifetime mortgage or home reversion finance plan (as applicable), as defined under subsection 90(1) of the Law in Rule 12.1 (2).
+A description of the product that includes the definition of a lifetime mortgage or home reversion plan (as applicable), as defined in Rule 12.1 (2).

 4. Fees paid by the customer

 - a.
 Information about any fees that may be charged; including, but not limited to - i.
 Fees relating to the provision of legal advice to the customer; and - ii.
 Fees relating to the provision of advice to the customer by an equity release adviser.